Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks

 \subsection{Hyper-Parameter Study with Respect to Target Separation Margin}

 Tables \ref{tab:appendix-margin-ablation-resnet18} and \ref{tab:appendix-margin-ablation-efficientnet} consider varying the target margin $\tau^{mm}$ when learning EDDP.
-For EfficientNet, increasing the target classification margin (i.e. the linear separability of patch embeddings) leads to a substantial improvement in both $\Score1$ and $\Score2$ for both EDDP-C and EDDP-U. We stress the fact that increasing the margin is accomplished by decreasing $\tau^{mm}$, as the margin is inversely proportional to the target loss.
-For ResNet18, the results are more mixed: for EDDP-U, decreasing the margin improves $\Score1$ and $\Score2$, while for EDDP-C there is an improvement in $\Score1$ but at the cost of a slightly inferior $\Score2$ score.
+For EfficientNet, increasing the target classification margin (i.e., the linear separability of patch embeddings) leads to substantial improvements in both $\Score1$ and $\Score2$ for both EDDP-C and EDDP-U. We stress that increasing the margin is accomplished by decreasing $\tau^{mm}$, as the margin is inversely proportional to the target loss.
+For ResNet18, the results are more mixed: for either EDDP-U or EDDP-C, decreasing the margin mostly improves $\Score1$ while keeping similar $\Score2$.
 We emphasize that when $\tau^{mm}=4.0$, the results for EfficientNet are substantially better than the metrics we reported in the main body of the paper, for which we used $\tau^{mm}=5.0$ (Section \ref{sec:appendix-deep}).